meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 ![Cool bear: Nice, nice... but what's that ^C at the end? / Amos: Nothing. / Bear: What? / Amos: IT'S NOTHING.
 It's an exercise left to the reader. / Bear: But doesn't that mean we- /Amos: So the program hangs at the end of main.
 Big deal.
 We could just call std::process::exit!
 That would definitely cut things short.](quote.png)

+> :thinking: I sure do envy Amos's relationship with Cool Bear.
+I'd look into
+> getting such a sidekick myself, but the dorm I'm about to move into doesn't
+> allow keeping pets, and definitely not ones sentient enough to throw a party.

-Well, [I've been guilty of setting such exercises for my readers too][exercise-forth], so today, we'll be solving one of those.
+Well, [I've been guilty of setting such exercises for my readers too][exercise-forth], so today, we'll be solving one of those instead.

 ```
 [.../compilercrim.es/content/amos-nerdsniped-me]$ cargo new terminus